 |3.||Rio de Janeiro||37%|

-The order of sexiest cities, however, did not necessarily correlate to the order of cities with the “most attractive dating populations.”
-Los Angeles (41%) is considered by Americans to have the world’s most desirable dating pool.
+However, the order of sexiest cities did not necessarily correlate to the order of cities with the “most attractive dating populations.”
+Americans consider Los Angeles (41%) to have the world’s most desirable dating pool.
 Americans feel the cities with the most attractive residents are: